tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 - **Name:** is the name you want to assign to the output file; by default it's the name of the scene.

-  In case the chosen file format produces image sequences, the base name will be assigned to all rendered frames, that will be identified by a progressive four-digits number written between the *base name* and the *file extension*, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. These file sequences will be displayed in the OpenToonz File Browser with a double dot before the file extension, e.g. ``animation..tif`` , and treated as a single animation level when loaded back into OpenToonz.
+  In case the chosen file format produces image sequences, the base name will be assigned to all rendered frames, that will be identified by a progressive four-digits number written between the *base name* and the *file extension*, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. These file sequences will be displayed in the Tahoma File Browser with a double dot before the file extension, e.g. ``animation..tif`` , and treated as a single animation level when loaded back into Tahoma.

 - **File Format** is the format for the output; natively supported formats are the following: 3GP, AVI, BMP, GIF, JPG, MOV, NOL, PNG, RGB, SGI, Spritesheet, TGA, TIF and TIFF.

-  .. note:: OpenToonz supports the 3GP and MOV formats by using the 32-bit version of QuickTime.
+  .. note:: Tahoma supports the 3GP and MOV formats by using the 32-bit version of QuickTime.

-  To save in other popular video formats, like MP4 and WebM, OpenToonz uses FFmpeg (a free software project that produces libraries and programs for handling multimedia data).
-Once FFmpeg is installed in the system, and configured to work with OpenToonz, MP4 and WebM will be listed along the other standard output file formats.
-For detailed instructions on how to install and configure FFmpeg, please see  :ref:`Using FFmpeg with OpenToonz <using_ffmpeg_with_opentoonz>`  .
+  To save in other popular video formats, like MP4 and WebM, Tahoma uses FFmpeg (a free software project that produces libraries and programs for handling multimedia data).
+Once FFmpeg is installed in the system, and configured to work with Tahoma, MP4 and WebM will be listed along the other standard output file formats.
+For detailed instructions on how to install and configure FFmpeg, please see  :ref:`Using FFmpeg with Tahoma <using_ffmpeg_with_tahoma>`  .

   .. note:: Apart from 3GP, AVI, GIF, MOV, MP4 and WebM, all other formats will output image sequences.